 4. Credit Unions

-Credit unions operate much like banks, where clients can open accounts, deposit funds, and apply for loans.
-The only difference is that credit unions are member-owned and are not for profit.
+Credit unions operate like banks, where clients can open accounts, deposit funds, and apply for loans.
+The only difference is that credit unions are member-owned and not-for-profit.
 The advantage of a credit union is low banking fees and interest rates.

 Some even offer friendly payday alternative loans to shield people from exploitative payday lenders.
 They also have more friendly policies, making them ethical financial institutions.